stormasm/spanish/verbs/Readme.md

 These verbs cannot stand alone in a sentence without specifying what or whom the action is directed toward.
 They can also be used with direct object pronouns (e.g., lo, la, los, las) to replace the noun.

 ✅ Key rule: If you can ask "What?" or "Whom?" after the verb and get a meaningful answer, the verb is likely transitive.

+### Popular verbs with lots of different meanings

+- meterse